Families are being separated at the border. Here's what we know

 Administration officials say that this is only happening to families who enter the United States illegally, crossing between ports of entry.

-The ACLU and other advocacy organizations say that's not true.
+The American Civil Liberties Union and other advocacy organizations say that's not true.
 These groups say they've documented cases of parents who've claimed asylum at ports of entry and also had their children taken away.

 Department of Homeland Security officials maintain that aside from prosecutions, they only separate adults and children if a familial or custodial relationship cannot be verified, or if they are concerned about the well-being of the child.